danieledurante/GroupTensor-Test/Application-Tutorial.md

 tensor_dat <- dati[,selected_variables]
 ```

 **For a subset of the voters we observe categories `-9.
 Refused` or `-8.
-Don't know (FTF only)`** in some variables measuring feelings and opinions for Hillary Clinton and Donald Trump. **We hold these voters out from our analysis** since they do not provide information of their evaluations and preferences.
+Don't know (FTF only)`** in some variables measuring feelings and opinions for Hillary Clinton and Donald Trump. **We hold these voters out from our analysis** since we do not have information on their evaluations and preferences.

 ``` r
 for(j in 1:NCOL(tensor_dat))